deephaven/web-client-ui/README.md

 # Web Javascript packages

-We're using a monorepo to manage our packages, as it becomes cumbersome to manage the overhead of multiple repos with how we wish to develop the Enterprise UI, while maintaining a separate OSS Code Studio solution.
-Using `lerna` to manage all of our packages in one repo simplifies the process.
+We're using a monorepo to manage our packages, as it becomes cumbersome to manage the overhead of multiple separate repos for each package.
+Using [lerna](https://github.com/lerna/lerna) to manage all of our packages in one repo simplifies the process.

 [![codecov](https://codecov.io/gh/deephaven/web-client-ui/branch/main/graph/badge.svg?token=RW29S9X72C)](https://codecov.io/gh/deephaven/web-client-ui)

 ## Development Environment

-We recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the recommended workspace extensions.
-There are a few workspace settings configured with the repo.
+We recommend using [Visual Studio Code](https://code.visualstudio.com/) and installing the [recommended workspace extensions](https://github.com/deephaven/web-client-ui/blob/main/.vscode/extensions.json) which VS Code will suggest when you open the repo or when you browse the extensions panel.
+There are a few [workspace settings](https://github.com/deephaven/web-client-ui/tree/main/.vscode) configured with the repo.

 Use Chrome for debugging, install the React and Redux extensions.